 As mentioned, leveraged and inverse ETF trading is an advanced strategy—not for novices.
 As of summer 2021, your brokerage isn't legally obligated to step in and stop a risky trade.
-With many of these ETFs, the upside and downside are near limitless.
+With many of these ETFs, the upside and downside are nearly limitless.

 Due to the risks involved, these instruments are under constant scrutiny from financial market regulators.
 Before making any trade, research any or all funds you are considering for your portfolio.
 Conduct your due diligence, and consult your financial professional if you have questions or concerns.